RevealBi/Documentation/en/datasources/sybase.md

 ![Select from Sybase Stored Procedures dialog](images/sybase-stored-procedures.png)

-In this case, for example, the stored procedure requires for users to set some time range values.
+In this case, for example, the stored procedure requires users to set some time range values.

 ![Stored Procedure select dates](images/stored-procedure-sample-dates.png)